smgladkovskiy/go-mutesting/README.md

         return n
  }
-FAIL "/tmp/go-mutesting-422402775//home/zimmski/go/src/github.com/zimmski/go-mutesting/example/example.go.6" with checksum 5b1ca0cfedd786d9df136a0e042df23a
+FAIL "/tmp/go-mutesting-422402775//home/smgladkovskiy/go/src/github.com/smgladkovskiy/go-mutesting/example/example.go.6" with checksum 5b1ca0cfedd786d9df136a0e042df23a
-PASS "/tmp/go-mutesting-422402775//home/zimmski/go/src/github.com/zimmski/go-mutesting/example/example.go.8" with checksum 6928f4458787c7042c8b4505888300a6
+PASS "/tmp/go-mutesting-422402775//home/smgladkovskiy/go/src/github.com/smgladkovskiy/go-mutesting/example/example.go.8" with checksum 6928f4458787c7042c8b4505888300a6
-The mutation score is 0.750000 (6 passed, 2 failed, 0 skipped, total is 8)
+The mutation score is 0.750000 (6 Passed, 2 failed, 0 skipped, total is 8)
 ```

 The output shows that eight mutations have been found and tested.
-Six of them passed which means that the test suite failed for these mutations and the mutations were therefore killed.
+Six of them Passed which means that the test suite failed for these mutations and the mutations were therefore killed.
 However, two mutations did not fail the test suite.
 Their source code patches are shown in the output which can be used to investigate these mutations.

 The summary also shows the **mutation score** which is a metric on how many mutations are killed by the test suite and therefore states the quality of the test suite.
-The mutation score is calculated by dividing the number of passed mutations by the number of total mutations, for the example above this would be 6/8=0.75.
+The mutation score is calculated by dividing the number of Passed mutations by the number of total mutations, for the example above this would be 6/8=0.75.
 A score of 1.0 means that all mutations have been killed.

 ### <a name="black-list-false-positives"></a>Blacklist false positives